SystemsApproach/private5g/software/smallcell.rst

 Further down in the same ``omec-sub-provision`` section you will find two other blocks that need to be edited.
-The first, ``device-groups``, assigns IMSIs to *Device Groups* (with Device Groups subsequently associated with *Slices*).
-You will need to reenter the individual IMSIs from the ``subscribers`` block that will be part of the
+The first, ``device-groups``, assigns IMSIs to *Device Groups*.
+You will need to reenter the individual IMSIs from the ``subscribers`` block that will be part of the device-group:
-device-group:

 .. code-block::